bluz71/vim-mistfly-statusline/README.md

 The `mistflyWarningSymbol` option specifies which character symbol to use when displaying diagnostic warnings.

-By default, the `W` character, will be displayed.
+By default, the `W` character will be displayed.

 To specify your own warning symbol please add the following to your initialization file: